Microsoft To Do

 Register the task

-Register-ScheduledTask -TaskName "LaunchToDo" -Action $Action -Trigger $Trigger -Description "Launch Microsoft To Do" -User "$env:USERNAME"- Register-ScheduledTasksaves the task to the system.
+Register-ScheduledTask -TaskName "LaunchToDo" -Action $Action -Trigger $Trigger -Description "Launch Microsoft To Do" -User "$env:USERNAME"

 Where Does 8wekyb3d8bbwe!App Come From?